envato/stack_master/README.md

 bucket_name:
   # Output from a stack in a different region
   stack_output: us-east-1:init-bucket/bucket_name

-zone_name:
-  # Output from a stack in a different region using its alias
-  stack_output: global:hosted-zone/ZoneName
 ```

 This is the most used parameter resolver because it enables stacks to be split